 Because most outsourcing vendors provide in-house recruitment services, you don’t have to go through the hoops of checking resumes, testing, and interviewing candidates repeatedly.

-The quality of the labor pool available in other countries is at par or even better when it comes to STEM courses.
+The quality of the labor pool available in other countries is on par or even better when it comes to STEM courses.
 Many companies in Silicon Valley were able to expand and become household names because of skilled workers from other countries.

 Sad to say, but the current crop of tech workers in the United States cannot meet the demand for additional labor.
 Manufacturing and agricultural businesses may be able to automate, but AI that can build new software or apps and keep the technology in tip-top shape is still not feasible.